ekdeguzm/fire-earth-water/README.md

 Link to the live demo: https://ekdeguzm.github.io/fire-earth-water/

-Simple implementation of Rock Paper Scissors game from The Odin Project curriculum but with elements of nature instead.
+Simple implementation of Rock Paper Scissors game from [The Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/rock-paper-scissors) curriculum but with elements of nature instead.

 Fire > Earth > Water > Fire.

 Created with HTML, CSS, and JS.

-First stage | Game in the browser console
+**First stage: Game in the browser console**

 The benefits I got from this stage: